 Here are a few ways to pack as much awesome as possible into the first few sentences of your cover letter.

-For more on how to get in the door and win an employer's respect before she reaches the end of your first paragraph, visit LiveCareer.
-The site offers interview tips, a database of job search leads , and a sophisticated, easy-to-use Resume Builder and Cover Letter Builder that can help you make a great first impression.
+For more on how to get in the door and win an employer's respect before they reach the end of your first paragraph, visit LiveCareer.
+The site offers interview advice and a sophisticated, easy-to-use Resume Builder and Cover Letter Builder that can help you make a great first impression.